vigneshavm/Interview-questions/JS Q.md

 ## **Arrow Functions**

- Arrow functions are a shorter syntax for writing functions in JavaScript, introduced in ES6. and have the key difference of **lexical scoping** for `this`.
+- Arrow functions are a shorter syntax for writing functions in JavaScript, introduced in ES6.
+- **The key difference of **lexical scoping** for `this`**.
- Unlike regular functions, they do not have their own `this`, `arguments`, `super`, or `new.target`.
+- They do not have their own `this`, `arguments`, `super`, or `new.target`.
- They're great for writing concise, readable, and expression-style code, especially in callbacks and array methods.
+- They're great for writing concise, readable, and expression-style code, especially in callbacks and array methods.

 **Example**:
 ```javascript